Where to Stay in Mexico City: 10+ Gorgeous (& SAFE) Apartments For Your Next Trip

 - There are positive reviews from female guests

 If you choose to trust me blindly I will take that as the ultimate compliment, but I do suggest taking a look at the reviews on your own before you commit to anything.
-And, check out this article for guidance on how to find the perfect Airbnb for your trip.
+And, check out this article for guidance on how to find the perfect rental for your trip.

 1. Amazing Apartment in Roma Norte